 WARGITSCH & COMP.
 AG

-Authorized representative of the board of directors: Dr. Christoph Wargitsch
+Authorised representative of the Executive Board: Dr. Christoph Wargitsch

 Chairman of the Supervisory Board: Prof. Dr. Gerold Riempp

 Responsible for content according to § 6 MDStV: Dr. Christoph Wargitsch